CasparKielwein/Aaargh/Examples.md

 Skill Proficiency: Stealth, Nature

 ### Call of the Wild: Beast Form
+Form of the Hunter
+* Attack: Dex, Melee, 1d8 damage
+* Speed 35'

 ### Druidic Circle: Lone Ranger
-If during combat you start your turn with no ally within 10` you gain a Power-Point.
+When you start a fight with no ally within 10` you gain a Power-Point.

 ### Maneuvers:
 * Lvl 1: Elven Accuracy